I participate in the Amazon affiliate program and may earn commissions from purchases made through links on this page.

 - Enter the roof’s base width and base length:

-- Width = shorter side of the building (typically front to back)
+- Width = shorter side of the building (typically front to back) measured to the outsides of the exterior walls

-- Length = longer side of the building (typically left to right)
+- Length = longer side of the building (typically left to right) measured to the outsides of the exterior walls

 - Tip: Length must be greater than or equal to width, otherwise the calculator will show an error.